Wizkiller96/WizBot/docs/guides/migration-guide.md

 ⚠ NOT RECOMMENDED
 ⚠ NadekoBot v3 requires [.net 5](https://dotnet.microsoft.com/download/dotnet/5.0)

-1. In order to migrate a bot hosted **on Linux or from source on Windows**, first update your current version to the latest 2.x version using the 2.x installer, run the bot, and make sure it works.
+1. In order to migrate a bot hosted **on Linux or from source on Windows**
+   - First update your current version to the latest 2.x version using the 2.x installer
+   - Then you **must** run the bot to prepare the database for the migration, and make sure the bot works prior to upgrade.
  Then:
 2. Rename your old nadeko bot folder to `nadekobot_2x`
    - `mv NadekoBot nadekobot_2x`
 3. Build the new version and move old data to the output folder